residencia18/240039-joao-vitor-nascimento-ramos/java-avancado/Aula-13/Project-Voll/READMI.md

 ## Overview
 This API serves as a backend system for managing appointments, doctors, and patients within a healthcare environment.
 It provides endpoints for scheduling appointments, registering doctors and patients, updating their information, and listing details.

-## Image of the database generated in pgAdmin4
+## Image of the database generated in workbench

 ![Imagem do banco de dados](model.png)